MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Norway/how-to-create-electronic-documents-for-ehf.md

     > [!IMPORTANT]
     >  The **E-Invoice** check box must be selected on the invoice in order to create an electronic invoice.

-4. Optionally, in the **Create Electronic Invoices** batch job window, set additional filters.
+4. Optionally, in the **Create Electronic Invoices** batch job page, set additional filters.
 5. Choose the **OK** button.

-An XML file is created and stored at the location that was defined in the **Sales & Receivables Setup** window.
+An XML file is created and stored at the location that was defined on the **Sales & Receivables Setup** page.
 You can now submit the document to the customer.

 ## See Also
  [EHF Electronic Invoicing in Norway](ehf-electronic-invoicing-in-norway.md)